beratzorlu/Craftworks/README.md

 ### User Experience Design (UXD)

-The five pillars of user experience discussed in Code Institute's curriculum heavily informed the uxer experience design process.
+The five pillars of user experience discussed in Code Institute's curriculum heavily informed the user experience design process.
 These are namely strategy, scope, structure, Skeleton and surface.

 - ### Strategy